At sixes and sevens: Modern use

 In The Collector (1963) by John Fowles, Clegg says, "she had me all at sixes and sevens that evening".

-The phrase appears in a few songs, including "Don't Cry for Me Argentina" from the musical Evita; "Happy Endings" from the 1977 film New York, New York; "Raoul and the Kings of Spain" from Tears for Fears; and "Playing With Fire" by Stereo MCs.
-The eleventh studio album from Strange Music front man Tech N9ne was entitled "All 6's and 7's".
-The song "Sixes and Sevens" was cowritten and sung by Robert Plant.
-It also appears in the Rolling Stones' song "Tumbling Dice" ("sixes and sevens and nines").
+The phrase appears in a few songs, including "Don't Cry for Me Argentina" (1976) from the musical Evita; "Happy Endings" from the 1977 film New York, New York; "Raoul and the Kings of Spain" (1995) from Tears for Fears; and "Playing With Fire" by Stereo MCs.
+The eleventh studio album from Strange Music front man Tech N9ne was entitled "All 6's and 7's" (2011).
+The song "Sixes and Sevens" was co-written and sung by Robert Plant.
+It also appears in the Rolling Stones' 1972 song "Tumbling Dice" ("sixes and sevens and nines").

 The phrase is also used in the 1978 movie The Wiz, when Miss One gives Dorothy the silver slippers and comments to her, "Oh, don't be all sixes and sevens, honey," as Dorothy is in a state of confusion after killing the Wicked Witch of the East.
 In the movie Shaft, starring Richard Roundtree, a blind newspaper vendor replies with “Same old sixes and sevens”.
+The sentence "we've been at sixes and sevens since we were kids" is spoken by the character Sean Cullane (played by George Hearn) in the 1992 Season Eight, Episode Seventeen of the television series Murder, She Wrote.
 It is also found in the 1993 film The Remains of the Day.
 It is also mentioned in the 2002 film Goldmember by Mike Myers' character Austin Powers to his dad, who at the time were speaking "English English": "oh, the one who was all sixes and sevens?"
 In the third episode of season one of The Sopranos, Carmela states that her anxiety over planning a fundraiser has her "at sixes and sevens".
 During the second episode of season five of the HBO series Six Feet Under, George uses the phrase to describe his wife's attitude towards him.
 In the Oscar nominated film Mank, Marion Davies uses the phrase to describe her mental state.
 Siouxsie and the Banshees' original guitarist John McKay named his first solo album Sixes and Sevens in 2025.